 If you end up shopping on Amazon for a TempurPedic pillow, they also offer one for pretty much every situation.
 In fact, they largely carry the same inventory, although, from what we’ve seen Amazon has a lot of their older pillows in addition to the new ones.
 And, Amazon seems to have the best prices.

 As of late 2019, here’s a quick look at the main pillows offered by TempurPedic.

 This is a softer pillow and it is using one continuous slab of memory foam.
 And keep in mind that memory foam feels a little firm at first, but then sinks in to allow for a good amount of pressure relief.
-This particular memory foam though, is a little softer in terms of its ILD rating so it will feel pretty soft when you’re laying on it.

 Also, memory foam tends to be a bit firmer in the winter time when it’s cooler out and softer when it’s in a warmer environment.
 You won’t notice a drastic change with the pillow, but you may experience a slightly softer or firmer pillow depending on the temperature.